tamouse/swaac/posts/2020/04/2020-04-28-til-using-optional-for-nested-attributes.md

 ## The Problem

 I've been banging my head on the keyboard trying to figure this out.
 I had two models where once accepts the nested attributes for the other.
 It was just not working the way I thought it should.

-I kept getting back an validation error on the relationship `purchase_id`, and everything I tried was not working as I expected.
+I kept getting back a validation error on the relationship `purchase_id`, and everything I tried was not working as I expected.

-Even removing the `anaf` line made it work, and it really should have behaved the same damn way.
+Removing the `accepts_nested_attributes_for` line made it work, and it really should have behaved the same way.

 ## Discussion

 ### Two models

-1. Purchase
+1. `Purchase`, has many `PurchaseDetail`
-2. PurchaseDetail, which belongs to people
+2. `PurchaseDetail`, which belongs to `Purchase`

 ### purchase.rb: